 How can we, as traders, discover market themes?

 The first step is gathering data.
 Before you even THINK of putting a trade on, read up on what is happening in the economic landscape.
-There are many ways to do this such as reading major news websites or reading up on Pip Diddy’s Top Market Movers blog post at the end of each week.
+There are many ways to do this such as reading major news websites or reading up on Pip Diddy’s weekly currency reviews at the end of each week.

 Follow this up by looking at the most recently released important economic reports.
 Check whether they impressed or disappointed and if/how they affected market sentiment.
 Ask yourself questions like “How did the market react?”, “Is the market bullish?”, and “Is the market bearish?”